lemocla/Which-way-is-up/documentation/features/features.md

  - ## **Contact page**

-    The contact page features a form allowing the user to send a email to the shop owner.
+    The contact page features a form allowing the user to send an email to the shop owner.
 If the user is already signed his email address will be populated automatically.

     Upon submitting the form, an email should be sent to the site owner and a notification informing the user that the message has been successfully sent should display a the top of the page.